Mudéjar art: Neo-Mudéjar

-Mudéjar art has had modern revivals, the most important in Spain and Portugal being Neo-Mudéjar that appeared in the late 19th and early 20th centuries.
+Mudéjar art has had modern revivals, the most important being Neo-Mudéjar, which appeared in Spain and Portugal in the late 19th and early 20th centuries.
 It combined modern architecture and materials, including cast iron and glass with Mudéjar art styled arches, tiling, and brickwork.

+Neo-Mudéjar was especially prominent in Seville during the 1929 Ibero-American Exposition, when buildings such as the Plaza de España, the Mudéjar Pavilion, and the Hotel Alfonso XIII were constructed.
+These buildings especially showcased the work of Aníbal González, the chief architect of the Exposition, whose signature style combined traditional Mudéjar motifs with contemporary influences.

 Some Spanish architectural firms have turned their attention to building projects in the modern Arabic-speaking world, specifically Morocco, Algeria, and Eastern Arabia, where Mudéjar art influences are commissioned as a preferred style of housing.
 Mudéjar characteristics continue to act as a foundation for modernizing styles.
 Muslim architects are also currently making great strides in terms of modern architecture, reflecting the technical and engineering feats, as well as aesthetic expertise, reminiscent of the Mudéjar styles.